What does the Letters and Sounds DfE validation mean?

 Smart Kids Letters and Sounds programme has been validated by the British Department for Education (DfE).
 This means that our resources and decodable books have been reviewed by an independent panel of experts and meet all the criteria of an effective systematic synthetic phonics programme.

 Which sets or books should I use if I use the Letters and Sounds planning?

 We have 3 different series of readers that can all be used separately or at the same time as they all follow the same Letters and Sounds progression:

 - L&S Validated Fiction and Non-Fiction books provide a consistent and highly effective approach to teaching phonics.
 Recently updated in sassoon print.
 Sold in sets of 8 books.

 - Pocket Rockets are effective fun books or booklets that introduce one phoneme at a time.
 Sold in sets of 18 or 26 books or 180 booklets.

 - Mog and Gom books also cover one phoneme per book.
 Children love the continuing story line and development of the characters.
 Split into 12 units with 6 books per unit.

 Our progression covers all the same GPCs as the DfE progression and all the content required for the Phonics Screening Check.
-We chose our progression in order for us to have as large a vocabulary as possible to choose from in order to write more interesting books. e.g. /ee/ spelt ey is found in many common words so we teach it at Reception Summer 2nd Half instead of Year 1 Spring 1st Half.
+We chose our progression in order for us to have as large a vocabulary as possible to choose from in order to write more interesting books. e.g. /ee/ spelt ey is found in many common words so we teach it a little bit earlier at Reception Summer 2nd Half.